 While making improvements to the access system for products and services in the financial market, it is important to simultaneously ensure their relevance and usefulness for consumers.
 The financial market should contain financial products and services understandable to consumers so that they have the opportunity to assess their positive or negative influence on the satisfaction of their needs and quality of life.
 These financial products should be in steady demand from both the population and small and medium-sized businesses.
 This task is closely related to financial literacy and implies the creation of opportunities for financial services consumers to learn the financial market and to increase their knowledge.
-In addition, in order to create financial products that are attractive to the public from an investment perspective, the Bank of Russia, together with the legislative and executive authorities, plans to conduct a comprehensive analysis of the feasibility of adjusting tax incentives for individuals in the financial market.
+Moreover, in order to create financial products that are attractive to the public from an investment perspective, the Bank of Russia, together with the legislative and executive authorities, is going to conduct a comprehensive analysis of the feasibility of adjusting tax incentives for individuals in the financial market.
+It is specifically planned to draft proposals on improving taxation regime for investment schemes using individual investment accounts.

 The presence of tax incentives is a significant factor for the population's willingness to invest.
 Financial products that provide tax incentives are becoming more attractive to investors in comparison with standard alternatives and are characterised by higher accessibility.
 In order to preserve the balance between the attractiveness of specific and standard tools, it is necessary to further improve and ensure the transparency of pricing procedures for financial products and services, and explain the reasons behind the costs of financial services.
-Moreover, in the planned period the central bank will analyse the feasibility of establishing mechanisms for citizens to reduce risks when acquiring securities of Russian companies in the organised market similar to the mechanism of household deposit insurance.
+In addition, the feasibility of establishing mechanisms for citizens to reduce risks of investing in the Russian financial market through the professional securities market participants, by analogy with the mechanism of insurance of bank deposits of individuals, will be analysed in the planned period.

 In order to increase the level of understanding of financial products characteristics by consumers who for the most part do not possess sufficient financial literacy, work on the standardisation of conducting financial transactions and rendering financial services will continue, including the development of model agreements for the provision of financial services and the standardisation of requirements for the interactions of financial services sellers with consumers during the sale and subsequent performance of contractual obligations.
 Specifically, the Bank of Russia will continue to actively promote the standardisation process as part of the harmonisation of standards for self-regulatory organisations in the financial market.
 Currently, in some cases the Bank of Russia is authorised to determine the minimum (standard) requirements for conditions and procedure for implementing certain activities in the financial market and, in other cases, to also comprehensively regulate the provision of the most important financial services in terms of their relevance for the social sphere.
-It is expected that the standardisation process will be further developed after the establishment of performance standards for financial institutions by self-regulatory organisations.
+It is expected that the standardisation process will be further developed after the establishment of performance standards for financial institutions by selfregulatory organisations.
 The introduction of uniform standards will ensure the transparency of financial market participant activities and their adherence to the principles of a customer-oriented approach.